-If payment is not received in accordance with our stated terms, or those of the instalment or credit service, we will take whatever steps we see fit in order to mitigate our position, which may include cancellation of your policy/policies either mid-term or back to inception or renewal date.
+If payment is not received in accordance with our stated terms, or those of the instalment or credit service, we will take whatever steps we see fit in order to mitigate our position, which may include cancellation of your policy/policies.
 This would mean a part or all of any insurance claim would not be paid.
 We reserve the right to offset any unpaid premiums relating to a policy against any claims money payable to you or any other amount due to you.

 We normally receive commission from insurers or product providers and/or premium finance arrangements, but we do not make any additional charge for handling your insurances unless we agree a fee with you in advance.
-Where a fee is charged we will not normally receive commission as well.
+Any commission will be paid out of the total premium and any finance charge payable by you.
+Where a fee is charged we will not normally receive commission from the insurance premium as well.
 Any quotation you receive will tell you the total price to be paid.
-Any taxes and charges/fees will be shown separately from the premium before your insurance arrangements are concluded.
+Any charges/fees will be shown separately from the premium before your insurance arrangements are concluded.

 In addition to commission received in respect of payments made by you, we may receive remuneration by way of administrative fees or commissions for services provided to insurers.
 We do not accept any commissions or fees from any security services we may introduce you to.

 We hold money collected from you for onward transmission to the insurer, and return premiums/credits/claim payments from insurers, in a Client Bank Account under a Non-statutory Trust in accordance with the authorisation we have from the Financial Conduct Authority to do so.
 Such money is either client money held on your behalf, or insurers’ money held on behalf of insurers in accordance with a written agency agreement.
 If you object to your money being held in a Non-Statutory Trust account, you should advise us immediately.
 Otherwise your agreement to pay the premium will constitute your informed consent to our holding your money in a Non-Statutory Trust account.